iotize/iotize.github.io/Content/Articles/2020-05-23-images-in-playgrounds.md

 ---
-title: Images in Swift Playgrounds
+title: Images in Playgrounds
 date: 2020-05-23 16:30
 tags: Xcode
 ---

-# Images in Swift Playgrounds
+# Images in Playgrounds

 In Xcode playgrounds it's possible to find resources by name, instead of absolute path, to write code like this: